G-RIMA/HRM_cloud_based-management_system/README.md

 // other relationships in the code
 ```

-Now our database is complete
+Now our database is complete.

-Now o